Pauan/fable-getting-started/README.md

 Your project is automatically compiled when you use [`yarn`](https://yarnpkg.com/en/docs/cli/install)

-If you use [`yarn run watch`](https://yarnpkg.com/en/docs/cli/run) then it will compile your project (exactly the same as [`yarn`](https://yarnpkg.com/en/docs/cli/install)), but it will also automatically recompile your project if you make any changes to the `.fs` or `.js` files.
+You can instead use [`yarn run watch`](https://yarnpkg.com/en/docs/cli/run), which will compile your project (exactly the same as [`yarn`](https://yarnpkg.com/en/docs/cli/install)), but it will also automatically recompile your project if you make any changes to the `.fs` or `.js` files.